 Ninja Turtle Riding High-Powered Skateboard

-Even though it looks similar, this is definitely a step up in technology evolution for superhero travel, as you can see by comparing the leg power needed to move on the bicycle above, and the power-driven skateboard below.
-How cool it that?
+Even though it looks similar, this is definitely a step up in technology evolution for superhero travel, as you can see by comparing the leg power needed to move on the bicycle above and the power-driven skateboard below.
+How cool is that?

 Now why didn't I have any toys like this to play with when I was younger?
 Who wouldn't want to have that for a set of wheels?